anddam/android-javacomplete/README.md

 The script will recognize this is an Android project by checking AndroidManifest.xml and will get the target from project.properties, then it will prepend the jar path to CLASSPATH and the [Android API](http://developer.android.com/reference/android/widget/package-summary.html) will be available to omnifunc completion.

+Setting the variable `g:add_libs_to_classpath` will add any extra jar files inside the libs/ directory (in project root) to the classpath.
 # License

 As usual (will fill in when I'll manage to understand license-world).